Messages from the Organizers

 Director, Yokohama International Performing Arts Meeting

 “We the Japanese have committed terrible crimes against the Korean people.
-Considering the terrible crimes, what happened to our daughter cannot justify our grudge against him.”
-This is a passage that is said to have been written by the parent of a victim of the “Komatsugawa Incident” that took place in Tokyo in 1958, 13 years after Korea gained independence from Japanese colonial rule in 1945 and one year before the first phase of the protest in Japan against the United States–Japan Security Treaty.
-To understand this statement, one has to understand the background of the incident and the history of atrocities.
-In fact, there must have been many people who understood and agreed (not necessarily in sympathy) with these words at that time, based on their imagination of war.
-On the other hand, in 2024, in our contemporary times, a larger majority of people might criticize the parent for making decisions about their daughter's right to live at their own moral discretion, before trying to understand the background of the violence.
+Considering these terrible crimes, there is no grounds for me to feel resentful for what he has done to my daughter.”
+This is a passage that is said to have been written by the parent of one of the victims of the Komatsugawa Incident that took place in Tokyo in 1958, 13 years after Korea gained independence from Japanese colonial rule in 1945 and one year before the first phase of the protest in Japan against the United States–Japan Security Treaty.
+To make sense of this statement, one has to understand the background of the incident and the history of atrocities.
+Indeed, there must have been many people who understood and agreed (not necessarily in sympathy) with those words at that time, based on their imagination of war.
+While on the other hand, in 2024, in our current times, the parent would most likely be criticized in the first place for determining their daughter's right to live at their own moral discretion, before understanding the background of the incident.

 Ong Keng Sen might be one of the most well-known international contemporary theatre makers in Japan, and he has also contemplated on the international environment of performing arts and worked concretely to improve it more than anyone else.
-Especially the Singapore International Festival of Arts, which he directed for five years from 2014, significantly influenced the Southeast Asian focus of TPAM.
+Especially the Singapore International Festival of Arts, which he directed for five years from 2014, has significantly influenced the Southeast Asian focus of TPAM.
 When he participated in TPAM in 2017, he said in an interview, “Let's just talk about the art world for now, but, for example, the visions of, say, Shuji Terayama in Japan or Sardono Kusumo in Indonesia offered perspectives or anchor points.
 We need such perspectives precisely because the world continues on the path of globalization ever more rapidly.
 Anchor points are always seminal, visionary, and singular, even if they grow from a particular creator and in a specific context, they can become trajectories that nurture the future.
 I think the difference between art and culture lies there: culture surrounds us, but art does not.”
 He also said, “The way in which I curate programs is specific to my identity and history as an artist.
 In that sense, the festival is not a generic model for art business.”

 Nam Hwayeon has been engaged in long-term research on Choi Seung-hee, whom Yuni Hong Charpe talks about in the first piece of the ENCORE trilogy, and has produced a number of related works including A Garden in Italy, which premiered at Festival Bo:m (Seoul) in 2012, and Dancer from the Peninsula, which was presented in the Korean Pavilion at the Venice Biennale in 2019 and later in Yebisu International Festival for Art & Alternative Visions (on the other hand, it may not be so well known in the performing arts sector that she has also created highly conceptual performances that question the ideas of “choreography” or “rehearsal.”)
-Her new piece 2 about Choi Seung-hee and Taiwanese dancer Tsai Jui-yueh who, as Choi did too, studied with Japanese modern dancer Baku Ishii during the Japanese colonization, is a speculative and poetic work that distinguishes itself from research-based documentary approaches, which gives a sense of the state that the artist has attained.
+Her new piece 2 about Choi Seung-hee and Taiwanese dancer Tsai Jui-yueh who, as Choi did too, studied with Japanese modern dancer Baku Ishii during the Japanese colonization, is a speculative and poetic work that distinguishes itself from research-based documentary approaches, giving a sense that the artist has reached a whole new level.
 The work was commissioned by the National Museum of Contemporary Art in Seoul and the Asian Art Biennial in Taichung, and will be shown in the “Connecting Bodies: Asian Women Artists” exhibition at the same museum from September to March and the Biennial from November to February.
-It is a great pleasure for us to be able to present this work parallel with these two exhibitions, even though the exhibition period at YPAM is short.
+It is a great pleasure for us to be able to present this work in parallel with these two exhibitions, even though the exhibition period at YPAM is short.